LaazV/laazv.github.io/_posts/2019-09-21-Downloading-High--Res-images-from-Tumblr.md

 title:  Quick JS bookmarklet
 categories: [JS,Code]
 ---

-I was downloading a huge amount of Concept Art from Tumblr and it was super annoying that most of the links were referencing the low resolution images (400p, 800p, etc)..
-So I wrote a this small bookmarklet to load the high resolution images
+I had to download a bunch of high-res images from tumblr and I was getting a lot of low-res links (400p,800p, etc) so I wrote a small script to reload the page with the higher res image url.
 ```
 (function() {
  var baseUrl = window.location.href;